pupilfirst/wd101-scripts/05-how-to-use-canvas/01-first-steps-with-canvas/README.md

 1. The first step is to get the canvas element on which were's going to draw a line.
 2. On the second line, we're getting what's call the _context_ of the canvas.
 This is a part of how canvas works - we'll be interacting with the context to actually execute commands on the canvas.
 3. On the third line, we're instructing the context to begin a path.
-4. Then we moving to the starting point on the canvas.
+4. Then we move to the starting point on the canvas.
-5. Then we tell context to draw a line to a different point on the canvas.
+5. And then tell context to draw a line to a different point on the canvas.
 6. Finally we tell context to _stroke_ the path that we created.

 Now, if this seems a _bit_ more complicated than it _should_ be, that's because these commands actually let you do more than just draw a line - that's where the `beginPath()` and `stroke()` commands come in - but let's ignore that for the moment, and see if this actually works, on our browser.